 - 1 jar (380 grams) of Dulce de Leche

 - 1 cup of granulated sugar

 - Preheat the oven to 350F or 180 C. Prepare 3 molds of 20cm diameter, cut circles of parchment paper and cover the bottom of the pans.

 - Place a pot with 2 cm of water on the stove, lower the heat when it starts boiling to a simmer.

-- In a stainless steel bowl, beat the eggs until they are well mixed, one minute with a round wire whisk.
+- In a stainless steel bowl, beat the eggs until mixed well, one minute with a round wire whisk.
 Add sugar while continuing to beat.
 Place the bowl on the pot with the simmering water and continue beating until the sugar dissolves.
 It takes about 3-5 minutes.

-Place one cake on the tray that you are going to use to serve the cake, moisten slowly by the spoonful with 1/3 of the reserved mix of Tres Leches (1 1/3 cup for each cake).
-Place a thin layer of Dulce de leche as seen in the photo.
+- Place one cake on the tray that you are going to use to serve the cake.
+Moisten slowly with the spoonful with 1/3 of the reserved mix of Tres Leches (1 1/3 cup for each cake).
+Place a thin layer of Dulce de leche, as seen in the photo.
 Cover with another cake, moisten and then put the layer of Dulce de leche.
 Finish with another cake and moisten.

-- Cover the cake with the meringue and using a kitchen torch caramelize the meringue.
-Refrigerate until serving.
+- Cover the cake with the meringue, and using a kitchen torch, caramelize the meringue.